← All Resources

 Platelets150,000–400,000 /µLBlood clotting cells

-The CBC is the broadest screening tool in blood work.
-Hemoglobin is the most commonly flagged value — low hemoglobin (anemia) causes fatigue, weakness, and shortness of breath and is frequently caused by iron deficiency, especially in women of reproductive age.
-Anemia can also result from vitamin B12 or folate deficiency, chronic disease, or bone marrow disorders.
+The CBC is the broadest screening tool in your blood work.
+Hemoglobin is the value I see flagged most often — low hemoglobin (anemia) causes fatigue, weakness, and shortness of breath.
+Iron deficiency is the most common culprit, especially in women of reproductive age, but B12 deficiency, folate deficiency, chronic disease, and bone marrow disorders can all be responsible too.

 Thyroid Function